-Consider Beowulf: this story reflects much of the blood-thirstiness and lack of regard for human lift which was the culture of Norse mythology - yet, at the same time, traces of the Christian virtues of humility and helping other humans are found.
+Consider Beowulf: this story reflects much of the blood-thirstiness and lack of regard for human life which was the culture of Norse mythology - yet, at the same time, traces of the Christian virtues of humility and helping other humans are found.
 So the characters evince simultaneously desires for blood-revenge and a selfless altruism: a truly mixed lot!

 Likewise, the ideology of “courtly love” (which may be only a literary idea, and never carried out in real life) contains both traces of Christian pacifistic concepts, and traces of the pagan “warrior-cult” mentality.